MicrosoftDocs/msteams-docs/msteams-platform/tabs/tabs-link-unfurling.md

 ---
 title: Tabs link unfurling and Stage View
 author: Rajeshwari-v
-description: Learn about stage view, a full screen UI component invoked to surface your web content.
+description: Learn about Stage View, a full screen UI component invoked to surface your web content.
 Link unfurling is used to turn URLs into a tab using Adaptive Cards. ms.topic: conceptual ms.author: surbhigupta ms.localizationpriority: high